savvy379/aiethics4science/README.md

   *  Discussion activities to practice evaluating real systems
 *  **Hands-on 1:** Exploring sources of unfairness and mistakes in ML models: a case study on COMPAS
 *  **Lecture 2: Explainable AI**
+ *  Why scientists should be engaging with AI Ethics
  * Local explanation methods
  * Global explanation methods
  * Real examples applying examplainability methods to physics models